contagon/evalio/docs/examples/dataset.md

 `quick_len` returns a hardcoded number of scans in a dataset, used for `evalio ls` and for computing time estimates in `evalio run`.
 If not set, evalio will load the data to compute the length.

 That's all there is to it!
 Datasets are fairly simple - mostly just parameter setting and easy-to-use iterator wrappers.
+If you have an dataset implementation of an open-source dataset, feel free to make a PR to add it to evalio so others can use it as well.